dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 ???
 * how much of app state to include
 * state/ui context meaning if in app, do you have menus open? editing some field?
+* probably not everthing
+* notice amazon links have a lot of stuff encoded in them